wallarm/product-documentation/docs/latest/updating-migrating/ingress-controller.md

 1. If there is the annotation `nginx.ingress.kubernetes.io/wallarm-instance` explicitly passed to the Helm chart, rename it to `nginx.ingress.kubernetes.io/wallarm-application`.

     Only the annotation name has changed, its logic remains the same.
 The annotation with the former name will be deprecated soon, so you are recommended to rename its before.
-2. Optionally, update the page returned in response to the blocked requests by [copying or customizing](../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) the new version of a sample page.
+2. Optionally, update the page returned in response to the blocked requests by [copying and customizing](../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) the new version of a sample page.

     In the new node versions, the sample blocking page has [been changed](what-is-new.md#when-upgrading-node-34).
 The logo and support email on the page are now empty by default.